electron/electronjs.org-old/data/blog/electron-14-0.md

 ## What's Next

 In the short term, you can expect the team to continue to focus on keeping up with the development of the major components that make up Electron, including Chromium, Node, and V8.
 Although we are careful not to make promises about release dates, our plan is release new major versions of Electron with new versions of those components approximately quarterly.
-The [tentative 14.0.0 schedule](https://electronjs.org/docs/tutorial/electron-timelines) maps out key dates in the Electron 14.0 development life cycle.
-Also, [see our versioning document](https://electronjs.org/docs/tutorial/electron-versioning) for more detailed information about versioning in Electron.

 For information on planned breaking changes in upcoming versions of Electron, [see our Planned Breaking Changes doc](https://github.com/electron/electron/blob/master/docs/breaking-changes.md).

 ### New Electron Cadence

 Beginning in September 2021 with Electron 15, Electron will release a new major stable version every 8 weeks.
 You can read the [full details here](https://www.electronjs.org/blog/8-week-cadence).
 Electron 15 will begin beta on September 1, 2021 and stable release will be September 21, 2021.
+You can find [Electron's public timeline here](https://electronjs.org/docs/tutorial/electron-timelines).

+Additionally, Electron will be changing supported versions from latest three versions to latest four versions until May 2022.
+See [see our versioning document](https://electronjs.org/docs/tutorial/electron-versioning) for more detailed information about versioning in Electron.